Swimming with your period: is it possible? Tips and tricks

 What are the myths surrounding menstruation and swimming?

-Water stops and cuts off your period
+Water stops and interrupts menstruation

 Blood attracts sharks